edwinEldhose404/edwinEldhose404/README.md

 <td width="50%">
 ### Reddit News Summarizer
-<p>A real-time news aggregation and summarization tool[cite: 3]. [cite_start]It uses Python scripts and APIs to automate data extraction from Reddit and implements NLP for key point extraction and sentiment analysis[cite: 3].</p>
+<p>A real-time news aggregation and summarization tool.
+It uses Python scripts and APIs to automate data extraction from Reddit and implements NLP for key point extraction and sentiment analysis.</p>
 <strong>Tech Stack:</strong> Python, NLP, APIs, MySQL
 <br>
 <a href="https://github.com/edwinEldhose404/ReddiGo" target="_blank">[View on GitHub]</a>